maxexllc/UI-Automation-Framework-Maxex/README.md

 # Maxex UI Automation — High‑Level Guide (Robot Framework + Playwright)

 This repository is a **lightweight starter** for UI tests that use **Robot Framework** with the **Browser library (Playwright)**.
-It’s intentionally simple so you can plug in your Maxex URLs, selectors, and credentials and start running smoke tests in minutes.
+It’s intentionally simple so we can plug in our Maxex URLs, selectors, and credentials and start running smoke tests in minutes.

 ---

-## What you can do with this repo
+## What we can do with this repo
 - Write readable, keyword‑driven tests in `.robot` files.
 - Run against **Chromium/Firefox/WebKit** via Playwright.
 - Switch **dev / qa / prod** by passing an `ENV` variable.